Rule 21 - Law Practice Succession Planning banner

 • You are licensed in Michigan and Florida, but only represent Florida clients on non-Michigan law issues.

-• You are active, but retired, and do not represent clients.
+• You remain in active status as an attorney, but do not represent clients.

 • You are active, but solely act as an intermediary in alternative dispute resolution matters as a mediator, arbitrator, or otherwise.
 (You are strongly encouraged, but not required, to have a plan in place.)